Evolution Explained: From Bacteria to Humans

 The Evolution of Tetrapods

 The recent fossil discovery of Tiktaalik provided the so-called missing link between aquatic lobe-fins and land-dwelling Tetrapods.
-Like a fish, Tiktaalik had fins, gills, and lungs, and its body was covered in scales.
+Like a fish, the extinct Tiktaalik had fins, gills, and lungs, and its body was covered in scales.
 But unlike a fish, it had rudimentary ribs to ventilate its lungs, seriously muscular fins to support its body out of the water, and a neck and shoulders to help move its head.

 Amphibians also go through quite the metamorphosis early in life, having aquatic larval forms which are distinctly different from their adult forms.
-Such convoluted lifecycles are throwbacks to older animals like jellyfish and tunicates.
+Such convoluted lifecycles are evolutionary throwbacks to older animals like jellyfish and tunicates.

 The Evolution of Amniotic Eggs

 If moist eggs tied Amphibians to water, then hard-shelled eggs would liberate their Reptiles descendants.